arv100kri/Cognitive-Services/Content/en-us/KES/GrammarFormat.md

 ```

 ### item Element
 The `item` element groups a sequence of grammar constructs.
-It can be used to indicate repetitions of the expansion sequence, or specify alternatives in conjunction with the `one-of` element.
+It can be used to indicate repetitions of the expansion sequence, or to specify alternatives in conjunction with the `one-of` element.

 When an `item` element is not a child of a `one-of` element, it can specify repetition of the enclosed sequence by assigning the `repeat` attribute to a count value.
 A count value of "*n*" (where *n* is an integer) indicates that the sequence must occur exactly *n* times.
 A count value of "*m*-*n*" allows the sequence to appear between *m* and *n* times, inclusively.
 A count value of "*m*-" specifies that the sequence must appear at least *m* times.
 The optional `repeat-logprob` attribute can be used to alter the interpretation probability for each additional repetition beyond the minimum.